-AJM: Oh, I guess just knowing that I have helped a lot of the fisherman.
-You know, especially with their tax problems.
-And, you know, when they come back and they're thankful, for helping them clear up their taxes.
-You know, that's a good feeling.
+AJM: Oh, I guess just knowing that I have helped a lot of the fishermen.
+Especially with their tax problems.
+When they come back and they're thankful, for helping them clear up their taxes.
+That's a good feeling.